skipperkongen/geonagios/README.md

 # About GeoNagios

 GeoNagios is a plugin for the monitoring system [Nagios](http://nagios.org/).
 It tests the availability and performance of a geospatial web service, e.g. [Web Map Service](http://en.wikipedia.org/wiki/Web_Map_Service) (WMS).
+It measures latency and size of response in bytes.

 <table>
 <tr><th>Protocol</th><th>Implemented by</th><th>Finished</th></tr>